Neck pain or frequent tension?

 Inflatable seat cushion from Sissel

-Check your office chair and replace it with a more ergonomic version if necessary.
-The best place to get advice on this is a back specialist store.
-I have personally had very good experiences with the inflatable seat cushion from Sissel.
-It enables a natural upright posture and the spine remains in motion, in contrast to static sitting.
-In general, however, it is advisable to switch from a static to a dynamic, flexible sitting posture several times during the day, to work standing up more often and to take breaks to move (e.g. with stretching exercises)
+Check your office chair and replace it with a more ergonomic model if necessary.
+It is best to seek advice from a specialist back care store.
+I have had very good experiences with the inflatable seat cushion from Sissel.
+It promotes a natural upright posture and keeps the spine moving, unlike static sitting.
+In general, however, it is advisable to switch from a static to a dynamic, mobile sitting posture several times during the day, to work standing up more often, and to take breaks to move around (e.g., with stretching exercises).

-- What burdens you?
-What circumstances are throwing you off balance?
+- What is weighing on you?
+What circumstances throw you off balance?

--> Stress and tension are one of the most common causes of shoulder and neck pain.
-So it's not just our posture that is at play here and the cause of the problem, but often our own inner attitude and external circumstances that throw us off balance, make us tense and "stressed".
-Setting boundaries, saying no, asking others for help - for many people this causes discomfort and stress, which can often lead to shoulder and neck tension.
-Have you ever said NO or asked someone for help today without feeling guilty?
+–> Stress and tension are one of the most common causes of shoulder and neck problems.
+So it's not just posture that plays a role and causes the problem, but often also our own inner attitude and external circumstances that throw us off balance, make us tense and cause us to feel "stressed."
+Setting boundaries, saying no, asking others for help—these things cause discomfort and stress for many people, which can often lead to shoulder and neck tension.
+How about you—have you said NO without feeling guilty or asked someone for help today?

 Tips:

-Allow yourself to relax and take a break from time to time to regenerate.
+Treat yourself to relaxation and a break for regeneration more often.
 Do something good for your body and soul.

-This can be a walk in nature, sport, meditation, yoga or even a soothing massage to bring you back into balance.
-If you would also like to work a little on your "posture", then rebalancing fascia therapy may be just the thing for you.
-In the case of recurring and stressful stress stimuli and consequently similar behavior/reaction patterns, wingwave coaching can provide support and relief.
+This could be a walk in nature, sports, meditation, yoga, or even a soothing massage to restore your balance.
+If you also want to work on your "posture" a little, thenfascial therapy rebalancingmay be just the thing for you.
+In the case of recurring and stressful stimuli and the resulting similar behavior/response patterns, wingwave coachingcan provide support and relief.

-I hope you have found some valuable information and suggestions in this BLOG article.
+I hope you found some valuable information and inspiration in this blog post.

-I wish you a very "relaxed" time and positive changes.
+I wish you a very relaxing time and positive changes.